Rishabh170402/AsknGet/README.md

 # AsknGet

-### This is a qna website where a user can ask questions or doubts related to computer
+### This is a web application that help users to ask doubts and get answers on a wide range of topics in computer programming
+### This app only accept questions about programming that are tightly focused on a specific problem

 ## Login Page
 <p>